Hidradenitis suppurativa (HS)

 In the early stages, it may be controlled with medicine.
 Surgery may be required in severe or persistent cases.

-If you have lumps that are particularly painful, inflamed and oozing pus, you may be prescribed a 1- or 2-week course of antibiotics, as you may have an infection.
-However, in hidradenitis suppurativa, a secondary bacterial infection is not that common, so a swab of the affected area should be taken.
+If you have lumps that are particularly painful, inflamed and oozing pus, you may be prescribed a 1- or 2-week course of antibiotics, if test show that you have a bacterial infection.

 If bacterial infection is not present, low doses of antibiotics may be used to prevent inflammation.
 This longer course of antibiotics will last at least 3 months, to reduce the number of lumps that develop.

-In severe cases of hidradenitis suppurativa, a combination of clindamycin and rifampicin can be effective, but these antibiotics are usually prescribed by dermatologists rather than GPs.
+In severe cases of hidradenitis suppurativa, a combination of clindamycin and rifampicin can be effective.

 Antiseptic washes, such as 4% chlorhexidine, applied daily to affected areas are often prescribed alongside other treatments.